Harsger/ROOTpostprocessing/README.txt

 housekeeper

  arguments :
- /path/to/files(.dat) (<specifierList>)
+ /path/to/files(.dat) (<specifierList> show print write)

  output :
- root-file containing tree , PDF
+ available specifier , root-file containing tree and graphs , PDFs

- stores data from text-files in root tree and (optional) plots TGraphs of values with specifier from list
+ stores data from text-files in root tree and plots TGraphs of values with specifier from list storage is performed if 'write' (without quotes) is given as argument with 'show' (without quotes) plots are drawn sequentially with 'print' (without quotes) plots are saved also as PDFs

  format of text-files has to be:
 <unixtime> <quantity> <specifier> <value> <unit>